 What we shall do if a case of COVID-19 is reported?

-Though we sincerely hope and pray that no member of TKC will be identified as being COVID-19 positive.
-However, since we are not God it is imperative and expected through this whole re-opening process that efforts are made by the church, to ensure that ALL worshippers and visitors are tracked.
+It is unlikely that any member of TKC will be identified as being COVID-19 positive.
+However, it is imperative and expected through this whole re-opening process that efforts are made by the church, to ensure that ALL worshippers and visitors are tracked.
 This is to guarantee that, we are able to provide 100% COVID-19 Contact Tracing in the case that follow up of any kind is required.

 A record of the names and contact information (phone number and/or email) of the members and visitors who attend services are being kept.
 The confidentiality of the information will be protected by the church, and will only be provided to local public health authorities in the event there is a case of COVID-19 who was contagious while attending services.